South Africa can be a surprisingly affordable place to travel, once you get here! But how much does a trip to South Africa cost?

 The first five days of our trip were spent in Cape Town getting around by public bus and taxi.

 The remaining 24 days, we got around by rental car (Cape Town to Nelspruit).
-For more on our rental car costs and stats, read our post, Return to Mozambique.

 On the final day, we left the rental car in Nelspruit and took the InterCape bus to Maputo.